 Master's Degree in Food and Nutrition Sciences

-This 100% online option is perfect for working professionals in the Food and Nutrition industry and great for students who cannot be physically present in Athens, prefer online learning or are currently seeking a self-paced program with the flexibility to finish in one year (or take one course per year until done).
+This 100% online option is perfect for working professionals and great for students who can't be physically present in Athens, prefer online learning, or are currently seeking a self-paced program with the flexibility to finish in one year (or take one course per year until done).

 - Students can complete the program in as few as 12 months.

-- The program does not require a thesis, which is ideal for students who do not plan to pursue careers in research.
+- The program does not require a thesis (ideal for students who do not plan to pursue careers in research).

 Graduate students are encouraged to conduct multidisciplinary research in one of our current food and nutrition research areas:

 - Biological functionality of dietary bioactive compounds in age-related pathologies including neurodegeneration and cognitive decline